MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/tests.md

 # Tests
-> Guide to test frameworks in JavaScript
+> Guide to software testing in JavaScript

 Consider 3 areas: